mapattacker/datascience/unsupervised.rst

   from Python Data Science Handbook by Jake VanderPlas

-Hierarchical Agglomerative Clustering
+Agglomerative Clustering
 *************************************

-Agglomerative Clustering is a method of clustering technique used to build clusters from bottom up.
+Agglomerative Clustering is a type of hierarchical clustering technique used to build clusters from bottom up.
 Divisive Clustering is the opposite method of building clusters from top down, which is not available in sklearn.